open-toast/pulseman/README.md

 #### Note

-Editing these configuration files manually may corrupt your saved configurations and application functionnality.
+Editing these configuration files manually may corrupt your saved configurations and application functionality.

 ### Create a signed distributable (macOS)